matthewbdaly/statico/README.md

 By design, Statico doesn't include an admin interface out of the box.
 The intention is to optimise for developer's workflow rather than that of site owners, and so Markdown files are a better way to manage that.

-Once the plugin system is in place, it may be possible to use that to add an admin interface, but it's out of scope for the core system.
+In theory it should be possible to create a plugin to add the admin routes, but as at right now the source and document interfaces don't include the ability to do anything other than read content.
+Once that changes it should be possible to create an admin interface as a plugin.

 # How do I set it up?